Jemima (Bible)

 Jemimah or Jemima (/dʒəˈmaɪmə/ jə-MY-mə; יְמִימָה) was the oldest of the three beautiful daughters of Job, named in the Bible as given to him in the later part of his life, after God made Job prosperous again.
 Jemimah's sisters are named Keziah and Keren-Happuch.
 Job's sons, in contrast, are not named.

-Job treated his daughters better after his suffering due to gaining the perspective that his daughters were receiving unjust suffering at his own hands, like Job was experiencing with Satan.
-First, Job's sons only received birthday feasts, with an extension to attend for the sisters (Job 1:4).
-This social inequality may be attributed to the larger patriarchal narrative of the time.
-Second, Job's social status lowered significantly as he suffered, as there was a societal assumption that Job had sinned and was receiving justice from God.
+Job's social status lowered significantly as he suffered, as there was a societal assumption that Job had sinned and was receiving justice from God.
 As a result, Job gains empathy for his daughters "for being excluded through no fault of one's own".

 With the prologue and epilogue of Job, the ethical evolution of Job can be experienced through his evolving relationship with his daughters.
 As a natural narrative and ethical conclusion to personal and societal injustices, Jemimah and her sisters were granted inheritances by her father, Job, and described as the most beautiful women in the land.
 Apart from these brief references at the end of the Book of Job, Jemimah is not mentioned elsewhere in the Bible.